Erenussocrates/My-Bitburner-Scripts/README.txt

 fact if they have money or RAM in them or not.
 Except it won't have the names of my own bought servers.
 This was made so, that because some processes can be used on all servers regardless of the fact if they don't have money or RAM.

+"stock-list.txt" : This will have the names of all servers that have an entry in the stock market.
+Growth and hack affect the stock market prices of the servers, so it's better to keep them in a separate list for stock market price manipulation.
+You can first empty the banks of these servers and buy their shares, then grow them back to the max, and sell the shares, then siphon their bank again.

+"stock-record.txt" : This will have the records of various attributes of the stock market entries based on date and available money.

 ======================================================================================